ianharper/Sublime-Text-MVBasic-Syntax/README.md

-# Sublime-Text-MVBasic-Syntax

-Syntax highlighting/indentation/sinppets for OpenQM and D3 Basic.
-This will (currently) work well with most versions of Basic for MV databases, not just D3 and QM.
-I've also included some preferences that help with MV syntax (especially allowing "." as part of a variable name).
-Even with that I've noticed that Sublime doesn't 100% support this setting with goto definition.
-The syntax definitions are case insensitive but the snippet tab completions are not (I've defined them in lowercase).

-If you have better soultions please contribute to this!
-This is my first crack at customizing Sublime.
+Sublime Text syntax highlighting, indentation, and sinppets for MultiValue Basic.

 ## Features
+* MultiValue Syntaxes Supported:
-* D3 Syntax
+  * D3
-* OpenQM Syntax
+  * OpenQM
+* "\\" Quotes
-* Auto-Indentation rules (used while typing)
+* Auto-Indentation while typing
 * "wED" Color Scheme (at least this is how I've setup colors in wED)
 * Integration with Sublime's Goto Definition for MV Basic line labels
 * Snippets:
   * if-then if-else if-then-else
   * for dcount-for
   * loop-repeat